 There are a number of factors that affect the quality of a garden leaf blower or vacuum, but three of the most important are power, ease-of-use and value for money.

-We believe each of the five models on our list below excels in all these categories.
+We believe the five garden vacs below are all excellent options.
 They have also been highly rated by buyers, which is an important metric when judging the quality and value of any household appliance or tool.

 We’ve tried to select tools for a range of different jobs and budgets.
 For this reason, the list includes leaf blowers, combination machines and even a sweeper.

-1. Bosch ALS 2500 Electric Leaf Blower and Vacuum
+1. Bosch UniversalGardenTidy Electric Leaf Blower and Garden Vacuum

-As you would expect, the ALS 2500 has strong blowing speed due to the 2500W motor - up to 300 km/hour when required.
-This is powerful enough to remove stubborn wet leaves that less powerful machines would struggle with.
-There's also a variable speed function when you need less power, although this doesn't have the option to reduce speed as low as we would like.
+As you would expect, the UniversalGardenTidy has strong blowing speed due to the 1800W motor – up to 285 km/hour when required.
+This isn’t the most powerful on the market, but is enough to dislodge wet leaves that less powerful machines would struggle with.
+There’s also a variable speed function when you need less power, while the motor is more energy efficient than previous Bosch models.

-Considering this is a blower, garden vacuum and shredder in one, the relatively low price tag is surprising.
-The RRP is £80, which we think provides outstanding value, but the machine is often available for even less than this from online shopping sites.
+Considering this is a blower, garden vac and shredder in one, the relatively low price tag is surprising.
+The RRP is £109.99, which we think provides outstanding value, but the machine is often available for even less than this from online shopping sites.

 - Outstanding value for money